 John Cadbury opens a grocer in Birmingham, England

-His vision was to provide healthy beverages as a substitute for alcohol.
+His vision was to provide beverages as a substitute for alcohol.
 He sold cocoa and drinking chocolate, which he prepared himself using a pestle and mortar.

 Chocolate for eating?
 Who has heard such a thing?